-Income from foreign interests accounted for using the equity method totalled $\in$ -106.1m (2011: $\in$ -219.4m).
-The contribution of the French equity interests to the result from interests accounted for using the equity method amounted to $\in$ -86.2m in 2012 (2011: $\in$ -136.8m).
-Of that amount, $\notin$ +5.4m was attributable to POWEO Pont-sur-Sambre Production S.A.S. and $\in$ -91.6m to POWEO Toul Production S.A.S.
+Income from foreign interests accounted for using the equity method totalled €-106.1m (2011: €-219.4m).
+The contribution of the French equity interests to the result from interests accounted for using the equity method amounted to €-86.2m in 2012 (2011: €-136.8m).
+Of that amount, €+5.4m was attributable to POWEO Pont-sur-Sambre Production S.A.S. and €-91.6m to POWEO Toul Production S.A.S.
 The 100% equity interests in POWEO Pont-sur-Sambre Production S.A.S. and POWEO Toul Production S.A.S. were initially consolidated on 31 October 2012 (see "Factors affecting the result").
-The effects on profit or loss of the change in consolidation of POWEO Pont-sur-Sambre Production S.A.S. was recognised in the other result from equity interests, and the effect on profit or loss of the initial consolidation of POWEO Toul Production S.A.S. was recognised in the other result from equity interests, and the other financial result.
+The effects on profit or loss of the change in consolidation of POWEO Pont-sur-Sambre Production S.A.S. was recognised in the other result from equity interests, and the effect on profit or loss of the initial consolidation of POWEO Toul Production S.A.S. was recognised in the other financial result.
 The effects are presented in detail in the notes to the consolidated financial statements.

-The contribution of the Turkish equity interest(s) to the result from interests accounted for using the equity method amounted to $\notin$ 50.2m versus $\notin$ -47.3m in the previous year.
+The contribution of the Turkish equity interest(s) to the result from interests accounted for using the equity method amounted to $\[\in \]$ 50.2m versus $\[\in \]$ -47.3m in the previous year.
 The EUR/TRY and USD/TRY exchange rate trends resulted in foreign exchange gains from the measurement of liabilities denominated in foreign currencies and recognised in profit or loss.
-The resulting effect on the result from interests accounted for using the equity method of VERBUND totalled $\notin$ 34.8m in 2012 (2011: $\notin$ -85.8m).
+The resulting effect on the result from interests accounted for using the equity method of VERBUND totalled $\[\in \]$ 34.8m in 2012 (2011: $\[\in \]$ -85.8m).
 The agreements on the sale of the Turkish equity interest in E.ON were signed on 3 December 2012.
 The sale is expected to take place in the first half of 2013.
 The 50.0% equity interest in Enerjisa Enerji A.S. was therefore classified as held for sale effective 3 December 2012.

 The contribution of the Italian Sorgenia S.p.A.
-(Group) amounted to $\in$ -81.2m after $\in$ -3.3m in 2011.
+(Group) amounted to €-81.2m after €-3.3m in 2011.
 The main reasons for the negative trend were the generally difficult market environment for gas power plants throughout Europe and a lower result from equity interests from Tirreno Power.